Bascil/stock-cli/README.md

 **Introduction**

 This is a command line application that takes in currency (using ISO 4217 code) as an argument and displays whether or not the currency is supported in the application.
-This application is available on this [link](https://www.github.com)  i
+This application is available on this [link](https://github.com/Bascil/stock-cli)

 ## Installation
 Clone this repository